ublue-os/cosmic/README.md

 ### Issues

 For issues with the containers, feel free to submit an issue on this repo.
 For COSMIC related issues, please see https://github.com/pop-os/cosmic-epoch

-> Note: The COSMIC Desktop Environment is still PRE ALPHA.
-Do not daily drive this image on your main workstation unless you know what you're doing.